xunker/multi_zip/README.md

 This work was inspired by [multi_json](https://github.com/intridea/multi_json) and [multi_xml](https://github.com/sferik/multi_xml).
-The first version was written in while I was visiting Japan in 2014 and is dedicated to all the rubyists I met there.
+The first version was written while I was visiting Japan in 2014 and is dedicated to all the rubyists I met there.

 ## Installation